 Despite these challenges, Kenya has shown resilience in overcoming economic adversity.
 In the early 2000s, the country was able to sustain economic growth, despite high levels of political unrest and civil strife.
 Similarly, following the global financial crisis in 2008, Kenya was able to weather the effects of the crisis and maintain stable economic growth.

 In recent years, the country has implemented a number of key economic reforms, including improvements to the business environment, infrastructure development, and investment in human capital.
-These reforms have improved economic efficiency and competitiveness and have helped Kenya to attract foreign investment and expand its export markets.
+These reforms have improved economic efficiency and competitiveness and have helped Kenya attract foreign investment and expand its export markets.

 Looking ahead, Kenya has significant potential for growth in sectors such as energy, tourism, and IT.
 The government’s focus on promoting structural reforms, supporting SMEs, and promoting innovation and technology are also expected to drive future economic growth and transformation.